NicoOgno/Venuee/README.md

 | [Delete Reservation](#deleteReservationById)         | DELETE  | /reservation/delete/:id            |     200 |

 ![register](readmeImgs/register.png)

-### Tech Stack
+### Used Tech Stack

-- Node.js for the runtime
+##Frontend
-- React as the frontend interface
+- React Framework
+- CSS for styling

+##Backend
-- Express for the server
+- Node.js with Express.js for the Server
 - JWT for authentication
-- Sequelize and Postgresql for the sql database
+- Postgresql and Sequelize as the Database

-### Directions to Start the Application
+### Getting Started
 - Make sure you have Node.js installed on your local machine
 - 'npm install' dependencies
 - Update the .env files with your information